Our helpline provides you with support and information and will connect you to the right LGBTQ services or advice.

+The service is designed for those aged 18+.
 Most people who contact us identify as LGBTQ or are questioning their sexuality.
-We also get some calls from friends, family members or work colleges who are looking for advice and support for those that they care about.
+We also get some calls from friends, family members, or work colleagues who are looking for advice and support for those that they care about.
 We welcome anyone and hope to be able to support you.

 How long will it take for my call to be answered?

 We aim to answer your call as quickly as we can.
 If the phone line is busy then you might want to try us again or drop us an email and we will do our best to contact you.